H y p n o t h e r a p y

 Although hypnosis happens in every day life, it is a very useful tool in therapy.

-Your therapist will guide you into hypnosis, for your mind and body to relax and your unconscious mind to become more easily accessible.
-The aim is to allow your unconscious mind and conscious mind to communicate openly - training your 'actual self' to become your 'idea self' - This can create real change!
+Your therapist will guide you into an altered state of awareness, for your mind and body to relax and your unconscious mind to become more easily accessible.
+The aim is to allow your unconscious mind and conscious mind to communicate openly - training your 'actual self' to become your 'idea self' - This can create real change.

 Hypnotherapy differs and is tailored to your unique issues, needs and personality.